 - Cook on high pressure for 4 minutes then manually release the pressure.
 Careful, hot steam will come out; I usually wear an oven mit when I manually release the pressure.

-- Stir in cooked spinach.
-Taste for salt and seasoning with black pepper, red pepper flakes and lemon juice.
+- Stir in the spinach.
+Simmer until wilted, just 1-2 minutes.
+Taste for salt and season with black pepper, red pepper flakes and lemon juice.
 Enjoy!

 Video